“The relentless reaper death has sought another addition to his uninterrupted harvest from amongst the ranks of our oldest residents.”

-- Locate your pioneer in the index
+- Locate your settler in the index

 - If you find a family member, feel free to leave a comment.
 It may lead you to others researching the same person.

-Obituaries are a rich source of information for both family and local historians.
-From a family history perspective, they can contain valuable information about siblings and children including the married names of daughters and where they were living at the time of the loved one’s death.
-There are ships, years of arrival in Victoria, occupations, businesses and properties owned, religious affiliations and committee memberships.
-All great information that can flesh out a family history.
+For family historians, obituaries contain valuable information about siblings and children, including the married names of daughters and where they were living at the time of the loved one’s death.
+There are ships, years of arrival in Victoria, occupations, businesses, and properties owned, religious affiliations, and committee memberships.
+All great information for fleshing out a family history.

 “…how it is that such very important people have been allowed to live unnoticed and unhonoured in tho community so long.
 Quite recently, the advertisement clerk of a big metropolitan daily took in a long death notice in which it was set out that the dear departed was the son of so-and-so, the grandson of so-and-so, and apparently he and his immediate ancestors were people of very considerable importance.
-So much was the sub-editor of tho journal in question impressed by the advertisement that a reporter was told off the next day to hunt up the career of tho deceased great man and write a paragraph about it.
+So much was the sub-editor of tho journal in question impressed by the advertisement that a reporter was told off the next day to hunt up the career of the deceased great man and write a paragraph about it.

 Alas for the foundations of human glory.
-The captains, whose names were so plentifully besprinkled in the obituary advertisement turned out to have been captains of shift in mines, with the exception of one of them who had charge of a stone barge down Footscray way, while the hero of tho story, who was said in the advertisement to have been for many years a valued servant of a great public body, certainly had been employed about the building in a very humble capacity, his services being remunerated by a payment of about 50s a week.
-Yet to read that advertisement one would think the court circular and Debrett’s Peerage would become blank paper If all references to the deceased gentleman and his family were omitted.
+The captains, whose names were so plentifully besprinkled in the obituary advertisement turned out to have been captains of shift in mines, with the exception of one of them who had charge of a stone barge down Footscray way, while the hero of the story, who was said in the advertisement to have been for many years a valued servant of a great public body, certainly had been employed about the building in a very humble capacity, his services being remunerated by a payment of about 50s a week.
+Yet to read that advertisement one would think the court circular and Debrett’s Peerage would become blank paper if all references to the deceased gentleman and his family were omitted.